Disaster Manual: Section 9 - Insurance Issues

 Replacement cost coverage replaces/repairs your damaged dwelling or personal property with new material and/or items of like kind and quality.
 In most cases, you should only be responsible for paying the deductible.
 A deductible is what you have to pay out of your pocket before the insurance company will pay.
 Some homeowner’s and dwelling policies automatically include replacement cost coverage for the dwelling; others allow you to add it for additional money, and some may only provide actual cash value.
 Actual cash value (ACV) is what the item would cost you if you took the replacement cost minus depreciation (loss in value over time for wear and tear).
 Companies may also offer replacement cost coverage for mobile home policies.
 Review your policy and check with your agent or company to see if your policy has replacement cost coverage.

 Generally, to receive the difference between ACV and replacement cost, the policy contract requires that the repair or replacement be completed within a specific period of time, usually 180 to 365 days from the date of loss.
 Policies may also provide an option for the insured to extend that time frame if requested in writing as outlined in the actual policy.
 It is important to check your policy and/or contact your agent regarding the specific requirements of your policy.
-Replacement cost value (RCV) claims can usually be filed up to 520 days.
+Replacement cost value (RCV) claims can usually be filed up to 520 days from the date of loss.

 If you are not underinsured, you should only be responsible for paying your deductible in most cases.
 If you believe your company is not offering an amount sufficient to repair/replace your damaged property, minus your deductible, you may want to request appraisal in accordance with the provisions in the policy.
 Ask your company to explain the basis for its payment and clarify if additional funds are forthcoming.
-Please note in Texas that hurricane deductible equals 2 percent of the home’s value.
+Please note that many policies have higher deductibles for hurricane damage.

 Your insurance company cannot make a check for a claim payable only to the mortgage company.
 If they do, you should refuse to accept it and demand the check be re-issued to you and your mortgage company.